patrick-sharp/waypoint.nvim/README.md

 [ ] repair state when draw_waypoint_window is called
 [ ] add perf logging for each function
-[ ] treesitter highlight bugs in readme for skhd somehow [ ] think about maybe adding scrolloff so the next waypoint is always visible?
+[ ] treesitter highlight bugs in readme for skhd somehow [x] think about maybe adding scrolloff so the next waypoint is always visible?
-[ ] switch to making new state for saving / loading instead of mutating existing state to get there [ ] figure out some way to deal with extmarks moving around when you autoformat [ ] try to find out if that periodic hanging issue I get is due to waypoint or something else [x] debug why treesitter highlights broke (confirmed that og syntax works) [ ] create better error handling and reporting
+[ ] switch to making new state for saving / loading instead of mutating existing state to get there [ ] figure out some way to deal with extmarks moving around when you autoformat [ ] try to find out if that periodic hanging issue I get is due to waypoint or something else [ ] create better error handling and reporting
-    [ ] if highlighting fails for some reason, just show an error message and turn off highlighting
+    [ ] if highlighting fails for some reason, just show an error message and turn off highlighting [ ] tests
+[ ] add ability to move all waypoints in a file to another file (fixes renaming file) [ ] add ability to undo deleting waypoints with u
+[ ] fix bug where buffers loaded by file.load don't have treesitter highlights (maybe regular ones too?)

 ### ADVANCED FEATURES:
 [x] delete waypoint from floating window with dd